guillaume-be/rust-bert/README.md

 ## Setup

-A number of pretrained model configuration, weights and vocabulary are downloaded directly from [Huggingface's model repository](https://huggingface.co/models).
+A number of pretrained model configuration, weights and vocabulary are downloaded directly from [Hugging Face's model repository](https://huggingface.co/models).
 The list of models available with Rust-compatible weights is available at [https://huggingface.co/models?filter=rust](https://huggingface.co/models?filter=rust).
 The models will be downloaded to the environment variable `RUSTBERT_CACHE` if it exists, otherwise to `~/.cache/.rustbert`.
 Additional models can be added if of interest, please raise an issue.